 For Use of Full-Size Passenger Vans

-- Requirements for use of all vehicles, including:
+- 4.0 Requirements for Use of All Vehicles

 The department chair, director, or equivalent or higher administrator may grant personnel associated with the department authorization to drive state vehicles or privately-owned vehicles on official University business.
 Such personnel must be employees, students, or designated volunteers.
 The President has delegated this authority to department chairs, directors, or equivalent administrators.